 - Pressing Time: 12 hours.

 - A 1/4 Teaspoon of Mesophilic Starter culture

 - Rennet diluted in 50mls boiled and cooled water – amount according to makers instructions

-- 15 grams Kosher or Canning Salt
+- 15 grams non-iodized Kosher or cheese salt

 - Pour Milk into stockpot and heat to 32 degrees Celsius.